Sasikanth Manipatruni: Computational logic devices and quantum materials

 This ratio is universally optimal for a ferro-electric material and compared favorably to spintronic and CMOS switching elements such as MOS transistors and BJTs.
-The framework (adopted by SIA decadal plan) describes a unified computing framework that uses physical scaling (physics based improvement in device energy and density), mathematical scaling (using information theoretic improvements to allow higher error rate as devices scale to thermodynamic limits) and complexity scaling (architectural scaling that moves from distinct memory & logic units to AI based architectures).
+The framework (adopted by SIA decadal plan) describes a unified computing framework that uses physical scaling (physics-based improvement in device energy and density), mathematical scaling (using information theoretic improvements to allow higher error rate as devices scale to thermodynamic limits) and complexity scaling (architectural scaling that moves from distinct memory & logic units to AI based architectures).
 Combining Shannon inspired computing allows the physical stochastic errors inherent in highly scaled devices to be mitigated by information theoretic techniques.

+Ian A. Young, Nikonov, and Manipatruni have provided a list of 10 outstanding problems in quantum materials as they pertain to computational devices.
+These problems have been subsequently addressed in numerous research works leading to various improved device properties for a future computer technology Beyond CMOS.
+The top problems listed as milestones and challenges for logic are as follows: